min69u/Reforestation/README.md

-## What's the best thing about elevator jokes?
-They work on so many levels.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.